-The experiences with public bodies for many parents and guardians with children and young people that have special educational needs or disabilities (SEND) can be frustrating.
+For many parents and guardians with children and young people that have special educational needs or disabilities (SEND), the experience with their Local Authority or child's school or college can be frustrating.

-Parents and carers report difficulties with accessing services such as short breaks, concerns with how service from a home care provider is not being delivered safely in the home or in the community, or LA failures to act.
+Parents report difficulties with accessing direct payment or services such as short breaks, schools not doing enough or not following an EHC plan, concerns around how service from a home care provider is not being delivered safely in the home or in the community, or a Local Authorities failure to act.

 If things have gone wrong, you or the person you have the right to act for, can complain.

 What do we do?

 We will write your complaint for you, at any stage of an organisations internal complaint process.